eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/info-jobs.rst

         **CPUs:** 96
         **Memory:** 384G

-  It is important to note that those are policies defined by of Centro de Computación Científica Apolo.
+  It is important to note that those are policies defined by Centro de Computación Científica Apolo.